woodser/monero-ts/docs/developer_guide/getting_started.md

 ### The offline wallet generator

 An offline wallet generator creates and displays a new, random wallet address along with that address's associated view key, spend key, and mnemonic seed phrase.
-An offline wallet generator only needs to generate and display these wallet attributes; it does not need to communicate with a Monero network, transfer XMR, or track a wallet's balance or outputs.
+An offline wallet generator only needs to produce and display these wallet attributes; it does not need to communicate with a Monero network, transfer XMR, or track a wallet's balance or outputs.

-Monero-javascript's keys-only wallet more than meets these requirements and is the ideal basis for a monero-javascript-based offline wallet generator.
-The monero-javascript wallet provides a minimal Wasm wallet implementation, called a keys-only wllet, that tracks only the wallet's _permanent_ attributes.
-It can not initiate transfers, report its balance, or communicate with a Monero network.
-The trade off for these limitations is a small file size - just under 1/5 that of a standard Wasm wallet.
-The smaller memory footprint allows programs to load more quickly an run more efficiently.
-Therefore, you should use keys-only wallets whenever your program does not require a full Wasm or RPC wallet.
+monero-javascript's keys-only wallet meets these requirements and is the ideal basis for a monero-javascript-based offline wallet generator.
+The keys-only wallet is a minimal Wasm wallet implementation that only tracks a wallet's _permanent_ attributes.
+It cannot initiate transfers, report its balance, or communicate with a Monero network.

+The keys-only wallet has a file size just under 1/5 that of a standard Wasm wallet.
+The smaller memory footprint allows programs to load and execute more efficiently, so you should use them whenever possible.

 ### Write the essential monero-javascript code